-If I could sum up my beliefs in just a few words, I’d say that I believe most strongly in nurturing our health, living simply, honouring intuition, and having a balanced approach to wellness.
+If I could sum up my beliefs in just a few words, I’d say that I believe in living simply and having a balanced approach to wellness.

 Where it all started

-Among my newfound passions, I decided to pursue nutrition and became a Certified Holistic Nutritionist in 2012.
-I knew early on as my interests in health began to grow that I wanted to leverage the online space to inspire others and share what I’d become so passionate about.
-I found joy in writing and first entered the world of blogging back in 2010 with a poetry blog (which quickly became one of my favourite places to express myself creatively, even to this day).
+I decided to pursue nutrition and became a Certified Holistic Nutritionist in 2012.
+I’ve always found joy in writing and first entered the world of blogging back in 2010 with a poetry blog (which quickly became one of my favourite places to express myself creatively, even to this day).
 This later developed into the blog and other creative social platforms you can find me on today.

 Through all the topics I’ve covered as a content creator over the years, my fundamental beliefs have always revolved around being keenly attuned to what feels right, in life and in health.
 I live with my intuition and my values as my compass, and inspiration for doing the same is what you’ll find here on my blog and YouTube channel.
 Helping you find a fulfilling way of eating and living that’s true to you is what I’m all about.